Main illustration: Leonardo Santamaria

 What is customer feedback?

-Customer feedback is input relayed from your customers about their experience and satisfaction levels regarding your product or service.
+Customer feedback is information your business receives directly from customers informing you about their experience and satisfaction levels regarding your product or service.
 Customer feedback can come in from a variety of channels (email, social media) or messenger tools such as Intercom.

 Why is customer feedback so important?